mastercomfig/mastercomfig/docs/os/windows.md

 # Windows

+## Enable Hardware-accelerated GPU scheduling

+A new feature in Windows 10 May 2020 Update (version 2020) is hardware-accelerated GPU scheduling, which lets the GPU handle its own memory instead of Windows, thereby reducing latency and improving performance.
+You can learn how to enable it with [this guide](https://www.neowin.net/news/how-to-enable-hardware-accelerated-gpu-scheduling-on-windows-10-may-2020-update/).

 ## Disable Game Mode

 Game Mode may reduce performance and cause stutters/freezes.
 Read [this Guru3D article](https://www.guru3d.com/news-story/windows-10-game-mode-can-impact-fps-negatively-with-stutters-and-freezes.html) for more information and instructions on how to disable it.